|Start of Studies||Winter Semester|

 |History||Started in 2010, formerly named Innovation Management and Entrepreneurship|

-Berlin is the natural choice to study an innovative business degree.
+Berlin is the natural choice to study for an innovative business degree.
 The reunited city is considered the technological, political and start-up epicentre of Germany - attracting new talent and employers.
 Providing both an excellent startup and venture capital infrastructure, as well as an exciting cultural life, it is your place to feel at home and thrive.

 The Technische Universität Berlin is a great place to study and renowned in Germany & around the world.
 In fact, it is ranked as the 140th best university worldwide overall (Times Higher Education 2020) and as the 60th best university worldwide for engineering (QS World University Ranking 2021).
 When studying IMES you also have the chance to engage with students from other study programs such as Business Engineering, Business Informatics, Economics and Sustainable Engineering given the interdisciplinary approach in the program elective offerings.
 You might also participate in one of the various student societies and the extensive sport program offerings on campus.